 Also, whether you are eligible for regular LIHEAP payments or Crisis Assistance payments will influence your maximum benefit amount.

-As of 2022, the maximum annual benefit amount for heating or cooling in Georgia is $450 and the minimum annual benefit amount is $350.
-This can be given once for winter or summer.
+As of 2024, the maximum annual benefit amount is $810 for heating and $500 for cooling; the minimum annual benefit amount is $400.

 To qualify for LIHEAP in Georgia, you must meet the following requirements: